emixon98/RecursionLab/README.md

     return high + sum(low, high - 1)
 end
 ```
+When low is equal to high we have correctly decremented through all numbers between our upper and lower bounds and we are done.
+We make sure we account for that last value by returning it, which in this case can be either high or low since they are equal.
 ### Task 4: Write a recursive function that prints all numbers (and just numbers)